 The Abbey of St Edmund is the jewel in the heart of Bury St Edmunds.
 It was established in 1020 AD in honour of the Anglo Saxon King Edmund who was martyred in 869 AD.
-It is twice the area of the popular Abbey Gardens.
+It is three times the size of the popular Abbey Gardens.

-The Abbey of St Edmund Heritage Partnership which was set up in 2016 is led by St Edmundsbury Cathedral and St Edmundsbury Borough Council in collaboration with nearly 20 other public, private and voluntary organisations.
-It held a “Past, Present and Future” conference on 26 January 2019.
+A Abbey of St Edmund Heritage Partnership was set up in 2016 and is led by St Edmundsbury Cathedral and West Suffolk Council in collaboration with nearly 20 other public, private and voluntary organisations.
+It held a ‘Past, present and future’ conference on 26 January 2019.

-This website hosts a summary booklet about the Abbey of St Edmund and its future together with the Heritage Assessment, the Conservation Plan, recent news releases and other interesting information.
-It also includes the Conference Programme, Feedback Forms and a Contact Form and it provides an e-mail address for comments about potential projects for the future.
+We have more information about the Abbey of St Edmund and its future together with the heritage assessment, conservation plan, recent news releases and other interesting information including the conference programme, feedback forms and a contact form, for comments about potential projects for the future.